 What happens to Rachel?
 It's a question any House of Cards fan knows all too well.
 The breakout star of Netflix’s highly addictive and devilishly pointed hit political farce drama, actress Rachel Brosnahan, indeed made quite an impression as the call girl everyone worried about—conveniently they share a moniker.

 Since her debut on the series, the young ingénue on the rise has already enjoyed a celebrated place at the table with some of Hollywood’s most lauded names.
-She can currently be seen headlining Woody Allen’s new Amazon series, Crisis in Six Scenes.
-This fall she’ll star on Broadway opposite Daniel Craig as Desdemona in William Shakespeare’s Othello, directed by Tony winner Sam Gold.
+She can be seen headlining Woody Allen’s new Amazon series, Crisis in Six Scenes and staring on Broadway opposite Daniel Craig as Desdemona in William Shakespeare’s Othello, directed by Tony winner Sam Gold.

 We sat down with the actress to talk theater chops, binge-watching vices, and what it’s really like to banter with the likes of Woody Allen.
 Adorably charming and delightfully modest, the Illinois native is every bit the deserving girl next door on the rise.